pawelkaczor/xsbt-cucumber-plugin/README.markdown

 xsbt-cucumber-plugin
 ====================

-An [sbt 0.13.0](https://github.com/harrah/xsbt/wiki) plugin for running [Cucumber](http://cukes.info) features.
+An [sbt 0.13.5](https://github.com/sbt/sbt) plugin for running [Cucumber](http://cukes.info) features.

 ## Overview ##
 Provides the ability to run Cucumber-jvm within the SBT environment.
 Originally based on the [cuke4duke-sbt-plugin](https://github.com/rubbish/cuke4duke-sbt-plugin) by rubbish and my original implementation for SBT 0.7.x.
 Specifics for this release:

-* Works with xsbt 0.13.0
+* Works with sbt 0.13.5
-* Works with cucumber-jvm (version 1.1.4 for both Scala 2.9.3 and 2.10)
+* Works with cucumber-jvm (version 1.2.0 for both Scala 2.10.4 and 2.11)
-* Allows projects compiled and running against Scala 2.9.3 and 2.10
+* Allows projects compiled and running against Scala 2.10.4 and 2.11

 ## Usage - Standalone Task ##
 Install the plugin (see later).
 By default features files go in the 'src/test/resources' directory.
 Step definitions go in 'src/test/scala'.
 Finally from the sbt console call the task: